• Skip to primary navigation

 chicken, onions and pine nuts are arranged on top of flatbread

-Sprinkle on extra sumac and chopped parsley, and serve with lemon wedges and salad on the side.
+Sprinkle on extra lemony sumac and chopped parsley, and serve with lemon wedges and salad on the side.

 Top Tips From the Chef